 In 2019, a previous peer recommended me for a Sales Manager position in Dallas and I got my first shot at leadership at AT&T. I moved to Dallas and drove back and forth to Houston for over a year to finish up my MBA.
 It was incredibly stressful at the time, but I am so glad I did not pass up that opportunity.
 Coaching and developing the people on my team is one of the most rewarding things I have done in my career so far.
 Working in Dallas allowed me to continue to grow my network and get exposure to leaders who were invested in mentoring folks like me.
 I began raising my hand for projects and opportunities that affected the operations of the organization so that I could make a bigger difference to the team.

 A few years of being a sales manager taught me that leadership is something that I am passionate about, and I wanted to continue that experience at AT&T. I started to apply for director positions and got feedback from my peers and mentors about how I could improve each time.
-After a lot of hard work, this year I got the opportunity to lead the sales organization for the mobility team in the Northern Plains and I jumped at it!
+After a lot of hard work, I got the opportunity to lead the sales organization for the mobility team in the Northern Plains and I jumped at it!
 My team motivates me to constantly learn and show up as the best leader I can every day.

 When I look back at what has shaped my journey and kept me at AT&T over the years, the biggest thing that sticks out for me is the people that I have encountered along the way.
 If it hadn’t been for that initial recruiter, or my first team in Tulsa, or the peer that recommended me for leadership, things could have turned out so differently.
 I have never been let down by putting my faith in the network and friends I have built at AT&T who continue to advocate for people who put in the work.
 I am so grateful that they have believed in me and in turn helped me to believe more deeply in myself.Start Your Sales Career at AT&T